ecotaxa/ecopart/py/to_back/ecotaxa_cli_py/docs/CollectionsApi.md

 Erase Collection

-**Delete the collection**,  i.e. the precious fields, as the projects are just linked-at from the collection.  🔒 *For admins only.*
+**Delete the collection**,  i.e. the precious fields, as the projects are just linked-at from the collection.
+Note: Only manageable collections can be deleted.

 ### Example